NaseemSrour/Deliveries/README.md

 How to run on your local machine:<br>
-You need to create a virtual environment (venv) in your project directory, so instead of installing on your own machine,<br>install in a Python's virtual env, by first cd-ing to a directory and creating a virtual env:<br>
+You need to create a virtual environment (venv) in your project directory, so instead of installing on your own machine,<br>install in a Python's virtual env, by first cd-ing to your project's directory and creating a virtual env:<br>

 > python -m venv your-new-venv-name.